STEAM-C3T/teacher-toolkit/modules/04-javascript-essentials/unit-4.1-lesson-plan.md

----
-module: 04
-unit: 4.1
+# Module 4: JavaScript Essentials

-unit_title: JS Basics + DOM — Variables, Events, Manipulation
+## Unit 4.1 – JS Basics + DOM — Variables, Events, Manipulation
-author: STEAM-C3T
-updated: 2025-11-12
----

 ## Outcomes
 - Use querySelector and addEventListener to connect controls to UI.